 Events

-Take the train to an event!
-Events below are near stations along Capitol Corridor’s route.
+Celebrate Hispanic Heritage Month by taking the train to an event or activity along the route!
+Many of the destinations the Capitol Corridor serves have lots of restaurants, events, concerts, and other happenings for you to partake in.
 With our seamless connections to BART, buses, and light rail, getting to your destination is easy.